munificent/magpie/doc/site/markdown/language/flow-control.markdown

         // do something with the number
     end

 The nice thing about this is that if that variable exists at all, we know for certain that it will not be `nothing`.
 If it was, `let` would have skipped it entirely.
+Think of it as a variable that is scoped to within the success of an operation.

 This is a handy convenience when we're just considering Magpie as a dynamic language.
-When we take into account its static typing too, it gets much more helpful:
+When we take into account its static typing, it gets more useful:

     :::magpie
     var maybeNumber = Int parse(someString)